Xola-Kota-2016/Week-1-HTML-and-CSS-Introduction-to-HTML-and-CSS-/README.md

 PNG:  Had more colors and transparency but no animation.
 GIF and PNG were suitable for illustrations such as logos or cartoons.
 JPEG:  Stands for Joint Photographic Experts Group, was optimized for photographs and supported millions of colors but lacked transparency and animation.

-7. Working with Background Images in CSS
+Working with Background Images in CSS

+4. CSS Boxes, Types and Sizes

+Understanding Type in CSS
+In general, people who are not designers usually categorize fonts into two types:

+1. Serif.
+2. Sans serif.